 As a marketer or designer, a powerful tool you have in your brand bible is the use of color to reflect personality and influence consumer behavior.

 We are visual creatures and color plays a huge role in influencing what we purchase – more so than we think.
-It’s for this reason why experiments should be undertaken on buy now buttons and on to actions.
+It’s for this reason why marketing experiments should be undertaken on buy now buttons and on

 Often through experimentation, you’ll find that color alone can increase the conversation rate for your target audience.
 For example, older people like blue, purple, and green, while younger people are more into yellow, red, and orange.
 As we age, our preferences tend towards the darker and cooler colors of shorter wavelength over the excitatory, long wavelength colors.